kennt/pylinsolve/README.rst

 Changelog
 ---------

-0.2.0 (in progress)
+0.2.0
 -------------------
-- Tutorial
+- Converted to Python 3.8
+- Updated to pass pep8/pycodestyle and pylintrc
+- Fixes for usage with sympy 1.2
-- Improved documentation
+- Added requirements.txt

 0.1.7
 -----